 The Fall and Winter months bring with them perfect Autumn weather followed by the Traditional Holiday Season that warms everyone’s soul.
 It also brings with it an abundance of Viral Infections such as the Common Cold, Influenza A and B, and many bacterial conditions secondary to their viral counterparts (ie. pneumonia or ear infection).
-There are a multitude of reasons why cold and flu season occurs every year at the same time, the most undeniable reason being the dramatic reduction of natural Vitamin D due to lack of exposure from the sun (as compared to the Spring and Summer months when it is more accessible and pleasant to spend time outdoors).
+There are a multitude of reasons why cold and flu season occurs every year at the same time, the most undeniable reason being the dramatic reduction of natural Vitamin D due to lack of exposure from the sun.
 We are also at higher risk being indoors and in closer contact and proximity of others which promotes the spreading of germs.
 There are also suggestions that cold either preserves germs more effectively on surfaces, as well as reduces our body’s ability to fight off infection.
 Regardless of the source, we all know the cold and flu season all too well.
-We try our best to avoid contracting viral infections and I personally have a regimen that I keep my family on that feeds the body with immune boosting vitamins and minerals to keep viral infection at bay.
-One of my favourite ways to do this is to use elderberry syrup as a supplement and therapy to reduce the duration of infection.
+Viral infections are inevitable a few times a year, but we try to support the body to ensure they pass successfully.
+One of my favorite seasonal wellness tools is organic elderberry syrup.
+This syrup can markedly reduce the duration of infection.

-* Disclosure: I am not a certified medical professional in the area of physical health care and suggest you discuss any and all treatment options with your own health care provider (Medical Doctor, Nurse Practicioner, Naturopathic Doctor, Functional Medicine Doctor, etc.) before adding it to your regimen.
-My blog posts are meant to provide information and ideas so that you may gather information, continue your own personal research, and bring forward to your healthcare provider *
+* Disclosure: I am not a certified medical professional in the area of physical health care and suggest you discuss any and all treatment options with your own health care provider.
+My blog posts are meant to provide information and ideas so that you may gather information and continue your own personal research *

 The Basics: What are Elderberries?

 Elderberries (or Sambucus nigra) are dark small round berries that grow on the Elder (Sambucus) tree/bushes in clusters.
 They grow in areas of both North America as well as Europe.
-While the Berries you can find in stores are safe to consume and create tinctures and syrups from, there are parts of elderberry bush that are poisonous.
-Unless you are an experienced Harvester or Herbalist, I wouldn’t suggest going into the wild looking for your own Elderberries, they should be harvested and prepared properly by an expert in the field to avoid any adverse reactions (this really goes for the harvesting of any plants for medicine).
+The portion of the Berries you find in stores are safe to consume, however there are parts of elderberry bush that are poisonous.
+Unless you are an experienced Harvester or Herbalist, I wouldn’t suggest going into the wild looking for your own Elderberries.
+They should be harvested and prepared properly by an expert in the field to avoid any adverse reactions.
+This really goes for the harvesting of any plants for medicine.

-Using Elderberries as a medicinal prevention and treatment of viral infection is not a new phenomenon, as this is a traditional medicine that has been passed down from Herbalist history.
+Using Elderberries as medicinal prevention and treatment of viral infection is not a new phenomenon.
+This is a traditional medicine that has been passed down from Herbalist history.
 It is, however, beginning to gain public attraction as an alternative to pharmaceutical medicines to ward off illness.
-There are studies being conducted that are showing the benefits of these berries in their application for viral infection specifically.
+There are studies being conducted that are showing the benefits of these berries in their application for viral infection.
 According to a randomized, double-blind, placebo-controlled study conducted in Norway from 1999-2000 by Zakay Rones Z. et al. (2004), the duration of infection was reduced by four days as compared to those in the study who did not receive the elderberries.
 The study also cites Elderberries as being safe and cost-effective for the treatment of Viruses.
-This is good news for those who want to avoid using conventional pharmaceutical drugs during viral infections, though pharmaceuticals will only really suppress the symptoms and do little to build the immune system to fight off an illness quicker.
-In fact, there are studies that suggest these drugs will actually hinder your bodies natural ability to fight infection, but that’s another article for another day.
+This is good news for those who want to avoid using conventional pharmaceutical drugs.
+Pharmaceuticals will only suppress the symptoms and they do little to build the immune system and fight off an illness.
+In fact, there are studies that suggest these drugs will actually hinder your bodies natural ability to fight infection.

 While Elderberries will reduce the duration of cold and flu symptoms, they also have been touted as a great option for preventing viral infections.
 Their application as a preventative measure has been used by many people who know they may be exposed to certain illnesses.
-I have used this tactic before going on play dates with families of school aged children who are more likely to have been exposed to infections, as well as on trips.
 In a study conducted by Tiralongo et. al, (2016), they found that the duration of cold symptoms in air travelers was much less for those who had supplemented with elderberries as opposed to the placebo group.

-There are many options to purchase good quality Elderberry Syrups from Health and Wellness stores.
-I personally have used and love THIS one.
-However, it is highly cost effective and very simple to make your own syrup at home.
+There are many options to purchase good quality syrup, I personally love this Organic Elderberry Syrup from Seattle Elderberry.
+However, it is highly cost effective and very simple to make your own syrup at home as well.
 Not to mention, its fresh and contains complete whole food ingredients without the need for stabilizers or preservatives that would be required to lengthen shelf life in a store.
 Once you’ve purchased your organic elderberries, many of the ingredients will likely already be in your kitchen cupboard and the entire recipe is made on a regular stove top (the recipe I use also has an option for using an instant pot, making it even more efficient to make your own syrup if you have one of these at home.
 I personally use stove top and find it very easy).

 Before making Eldberry Syrup, you will need: